Department of Health and Human Services

 Keith W. Sickendick Administrative Law Judge

-- 3. “Credible evidence” is evidence that is worthy of belief.
+- back to note 2 3.
+“Credible evidence” is evidence that is worthy of belief.
 Black’s Law Dictionary 596 (8th ed.
 2004).
 The “weight of evidence” is the persuasiveness of some evidence compared to other evidence.
 Id. at 1625.

-- 4. CMS states in its brief that “investigators found the practice location empty.”
+- back to note 3 4.
+CMS states in its brief that “investigators found the practice location empty.”
 CMS Br. at 4.
 The assertion is correct to the extent CMS intended to state no staff or patients were present, but clearly incorrect with regard to furniture and equipment based on the site inspection report photographs.
 CMS Ex.
 2 at 23-25.

-- 5. The current CMS policy is no different from the policy originally adopted in 2010, and was the policy in effect at the time of the onsite inspection and the revised reconsidered determination.
+- back to note 4 5.
+The current CMS policy is no different from the policy originally adopted in 2010, and was the policy in effect at the time of the onsite inspection and the revised reconsidered determination.
 MPIM, ch.
 15, § 20.1 (rev. 354, eff.
 Sept.
 28, 2010).